Direxion Daily Financial Bull 3X Shares (NYSEARCA:FAS) Shares Gap Down to $74.50

-Direxion Daily Financial Bull 3X Shares (NYSEARCA:FAS – Get Rating) gapped down before the market opened on Thursday .
+Direxion Daily Financial Bull 3X Shares (NYSEARCA:FAS – Get Rating) gapped down prior to trading on Thursday .
 The stock had previously closed at $74.50, but opened at $71.00.
-Direxion Daily Financial Bull 3X Shares shares last traded at $73.50, with a volume of 2,939 shares traded.
+Direxion Daily Financial Bull 3X Shares shares last traded at $73.50, with a volume of 2,939 shares.

 Direxion Daily Financial Bull 3x Shares seeks daily investment results of 300% of the price performance of the Russell 1000 Financial Services Index (the Index).
 The Index is a subset of the Russell 1000 Index that measures the performance of the securities classified in the financial services sector of the large cap United States equity market.